Geography of Chile: Central Chile

-The South
+South

 Although many lakes can be found in the Andean and coastal regions of central Chile, the south (Sur de Chile) is definitely the country's most lacustrine area.
-Southern Chile stretches from below the Bío-Bío River at about 37° south latitude to Chacao channel at about 42° south latitude.
+Southern Chile stretches from below the Bío-Bío River at about 37° south latitude to Chacao Channel at about 42° south latitude.
 In this lake district of Chile, the valley between the Andes and the coastal range is closer to sea level, and the hundreds of rivers that descend from the Andes form lakes, some quite large, as they reach the lower elevations.
-They drain into the ocean through other rivers, some of which (principally the Calle-Calle River, which flows by the city of Valdivia) are the only ones in the whole country that are navigable for any stretch.
+They drain into the ocean through other rivers, some of which (principally the Calle-Calle River, which flows by the city of Valdivia) are the only ones in the country that are navigable for any stretch.
 The Central Valley's southernmost portion is submerged in the ocean and forms the Gulf of Ancud.
 Isla de Chiloé, with its rolling hills, is the last important elevation of the coastal range of mountains.

 The south is one of the rainiest areas in the world.
 One of the wettest spots in the region is Valdivia, with an annual rainfall of 2535.4 mm.
 The summer months of January and February are the driest, with a monthly average precipitation of 67 mm.
-The winter months of June and July each produce on average a deluge of 410.6 mm.
+The winter months of June and July each produce, on average, a deluge of 410.6 mm.
 Temperatures in the area are moderate.
 In Valdivia, the two summer months average 16.7 C, whereas the winter months average 7.9 C.